djeada/Databases-Notes/notes/06_distributed_databases/07_eventual_consistency.md

 Imagine a distributed system with multiple nodes—servers or databases—that share data.
 When an update occurs on one node, it doesn't instantly reflect on the others due to factors like network latency or processing delays.
 However, the system is designed so that all nodes will eventually synchronize their data.

-Here's an ASCII diagram to illustrate this concept:

 ```
 [Initial State]